Own-Data-Privateer/hoardy-web/tool/README.md

 ls ~/Downloads/Hoardy-Web-export-*
 ```

-### Bundles of `WRR` dumps (`*.wrrb`)
+## Bundles of `WRR` dumps (`*.wrrb`)

-However, if instead of using any of the above you use the `Hoardy-Web` extension with both `Export via 'saveAs'` and bundling options enabled, then, at the moment, you will need to `import` those `.wrrb` files (aka `WRR` bundles) into separate `WRR` files first:
+When, instead of the above, you run the `Hoardy-Web` extension with both `Export via 'saveAs'` and bundling options enabled, it fills your `~/Downloads` directory with `.wrrb` files (aka "`WRR` bundles") instead.
+`WRR` bundles are simply concatenations of `WRR` dumps (optionally) compressed with `GZip`.

+Most sub-commands of `hoardy-web` can take both `.wrr` and `.wrrb` files as inputs, so most examples described below will work for both.

+Except, at the moment, `hoardy-web organize` sub-command can only take plain `.wrr` files as inputs, so to use it you will have to convert your `.wrrb` bundles into `WRR` files first by running something like:

 ```bash
 hoardy-web import bundle --to ~/hoardy-web/raw ~/Downloads/Hoardy-Web-export-*
 ```

-Note that `hoardy-web` can parse `.wrr` files as single-dump `.wrrb` files, so the above will work even when some of the exported dumps are simple `.wrr` files (`Hoardy-Web` generates those when exporting an only available per-bucket dump or when exporting dumps larger than set maximum bundle size).
+Note that `.wrr` files can be parsed as single-dump `.wrrb` files, so the above will work even when some of the exported dumps were exported as separate `.wrr` files by the `Hoardy-Web` extension (because you configured it to do that, because it exported a bucket with a single dump as a separate file, because it exported a dump that was larger than set maximum bundle size as a separate file, etc).
 So, essentially, the above command is equivalent to

 ```bash